 Usually, the text segment is sharable so that only a single copy needs to be in memory for frequently executed programs, such as text editors, the C compiler, the shells, and so on.
 Also, the text segment is often read-only, to prevent a program from accidentally modifying its instructions.

-This segment can be further classified into initialized read-only area and initialized read-write area.
+This segment can be further classified into the initialized read-only area and the initialized read-write area.

-For instance the global string defined by char s = “hello world” in C and a C statement like int debug=1 outside the main (i.e. global) would be stored in initialized read-write area.
-And a global C statement like const char* string = “hello world” makes the string literal “hello world” to be stored in initialized read-only area and the character pointer variable string in initialized read-write area.
+For instance, the global string defined by char s = “hello world” in C and a C statement like int debug=1 outside the main (i.e. global) would be stored in the initialized read-write area.
+And a global C statement like const char* string = “hello world” makes the string literal “hello world” to be stored in the initialized read-only area and the character pointer variable string in the initialized read-write area.

-The stack area traditionally adjoined the heap area and grew the opposite direction; when the stack pointer met the heap pointer, free memory was exhausted.
-(With modern large address spaces and virtual memory techniques they may be placed almost anywhere, but they still typically grow opposite directions.)
+4. Stack: The stack area traditionally adjoined the heap area and grew in the opposite direction; when the stack pointer met the heap pointer, free memory was exhausted.
+(With modern large address spaces and virtual memory techniques they may be placed almost anywhere, but they still typically grow in opposite directions.)

 The size(1) command reports the sizes (in bytes) of the text, data, and bss segments. ( for more details please refer man page of size(1) )